Triangulated categories of mixed motives: Relative cycles

-Finally, we get the following theorem of Suslin and Voevodsky: \begin{thm} Let $S$ be a scheme and $s$ a point with residue field $\kappa_s$ such that the local ring $A$ of $S$ at $s$ is regular.
+Finally, we get the following theorem already proved by Suslin and Voevodsky (\cite[3.5.9]{SV1}): \begin{thm} Let $S$ be a scheme and $s$ a point with residue field $\kappa_s$ such that the local ring $A$ of $S$ at $s$ is regular.
 Then for any equidimensional $S$-scheme $Z$ and any generic point $z$ of $Z_s$,